tlswg/tls13-spec/draft-ietf-tls-tls13.md

    handshake.

-   If HelloRetryRequest is used, the initial ClientHello and HelloRetryRequest are not included in the calculation of the handshake_messages (for the CertificateVerify message) and verify_data (for the Finished message).
+   If HelloRetryRequest is used, the initial ClientHello and HelloRetryRequest are included in the calculation of the handshake_messages (for the CertificateVerify message) and verify_data (for the Finished message).